Abhinav9263/Gesture-AI-IoT-Control/README.md

 📽️ Demo
 🔜 Coming soon: Demo video of live gesture-based control

-🙌 Credits
             Made with ❤️ by Abhinav
-Special thanks to the open-source communities of MediaPipe, OpenCV, and ESP32.

 🪄 License
 This project is licensed under the MIT License.

-yaml
-Copy
-Edit

----

-### 🛠️ Files You Might Need

-Let me know and I can generate:
-- 🧾 `requirements.txt`
-- 🧠 `gesture_controller.py`
-- 🧑‍💻 `gesture_appliance.ino`
-- 🧩 `circuit_diagram.png`